Dublin

 Appeal

-However, the Court can only examine errors of law, not whether or not the decision of the determining authority was “appropriate” (see section on Regular Procedure).
-This limitation is very relevant in the Dublin procedure.
+However, the Court can only examine errors of law, not whether or not the decision of the determining authority was “appropriate” (see section on Regular Procedure: Appeal).
+This limitation has particularly impact on the Dublin procedure.
 Many Dublin cases do not fall under the compulsory criteria of the Dublin III Regulation or under Articles 3 or 8 ECHR.
 Therefore, especially in cases regarding family ties that fall outside those strict definitions, the interpretation of humanitarian reasons for which Switzerland can apply the sovereignty clause becomes crucial.
+The Court stated that it is a question of “appropriateness” where the SEM has a margin of appreciation, whether there are humanitarian reasons for applying the sovereignty clause.
+The SEM must examine and motivate its reasoning for using or not using the sovereignty clause.
+As long as SEM decides within this margin, the Court cannot examine whether the decision was appropriate.

 Legal assistance